kbruggeling/webshop-react-course/step2.md

 ## Step 2 - Navigation
 Let's make our first component.
 We first want to add some navigation for our users.
-In your project directory, create a `ui` directory, here we will store our UI-components, and create a `navigation.tsx` file.
+In your project directory, create a `components` directory, here we will store our UI-components, and create a `navigation.tsx` file.
 ```shell
 mkdir -p components
 touch components/navigation.tsx